Democrats call for due process for the ‘unjustly deported’

 A group of Democrats is pushing the Biden administration to overhaul the process for deported people to appeal their cases, calling the current mechanisms “ineffective and insufficient.”

-The Democrats, led by Sen. Cory Booker (N.J.) and Reps.
+The Democrats on Tuesday, led by Sen. Cory Booker (N.J.) and Reps.
 Emanuel Cleaver (Mo.)
-Adriano Espaillat (N.Y.) and David Trone (Md.), called Tuesday on Homeland Security Secretary Alejandro Mayorkas to create a centralized office to process deportation appeals.
+Adriano Espaillat (N.Y.) and David Trone (Md.), called on Homeland Security Secretary Alejandro Mayorkas to create a centralized office to process deportation appeals.

 U.S. laws allow the deported to make their case to return to the country, but the processes to get an appeal heard can be convoluted.